 Allows you to send a string to a copy of RoboTask on another computer.
-This action works together with the "Listener" triggering event [303].
+This action works together with the "Listener" triggering event and.
 The Listener event receives the string and can start some task according to its settings.
 Thus, you can synchronize several copies of RoboTask working on the local area network of your office or via the Intranet/Internet.

-For example, it may be a command to pack IIS log files on the server and send the packed file by e-mail.
+For example, it m nay be a а со mmand to pack IIS log files on the server and send the packed file by e-mail.